awsdocs/amazon-athena-user-guide/doc_source/workgroups-setting-control-limits-cloudwatch.md

 1. For **Data usage threshold configuration**, specify values as follows:
    + For **Data threshold**, specify a number, and then select a unit value from the drop\-down list\.
    + **For Time period**, choose a time period from the drop\-down list\.
    + For **SNS topic selection**, choose an Amazon SNS topic from the drop\-down list\.
 Or, choose **Create SNS topic** to go directly to the [Amazon SNS console](https://console.aws.amazon.com/sns/v2/home), create the Amazon SNS topic, and set up a subscription for it for one of the users in your Athena account\.
-For more information, see [Getting started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.html) in the *Amazon Simple Notification Service Getting Started Guide*\.
+For more information, see [Getting started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.html) in the *Amazon Simple Notification Service Developer Guide*\.

 1. Choose **Add alert** if you are creating a new alert, or **Save** to save an existing alert\.